atomicdata-dev/atomic-data-docs/src/core/serialization.md

 Atomic Data is not necessarily bound to a single serialization format.
 It's fundamentally a data model, and that's an important distinction to make.
-We recommend you use `AtomicTriples`, which is specifically designed to be a simple, performant format for Atomic Data.
+However, it's recommended to use `AtomicTriples`, which is specifically designed to be a simple, performant format for Atomic Data.

 ## AtomicTriples (.ad3)

-Since the data model of Atomic Data is a bit simpler than RDF, serialization and parsing can be simpler as well.
-In fact, a single Atom can be represented by an array of three strings, respectively representing the Subject, Property and Value.
+A single Atom can be represented by an array of three strings, respectively representing the Subject, Property and Value.

 It looks like this: